Ailsa Henderson - Appointed 1 June 2023 for a period of 4 years

 Gordon Macmillan is a graduate of Aberdeen University with a honours degree in Politics and Economics.
 He was a senior journalist and media executive for more than thirty five years, working for the BBC in London and Scotland, CNN in Atlanta USA and most recently with STV as Head of News.
 At STV he oversaw the broadcaster’s coverage of political issues at local, regional and national level.
 He led the teams covering Holyrood elections, European Parliament campaigns, Westminster elections as well as local government elections and the 2014 Scottish Independence referendum.
 Gordon has a proven track record of objective assessment of political issues and has a developed understanding of Scotland’s political landscape and the concerns and interests of local communities.

-The work of the Commission is supported by a small Secretariat which is headed by the Secretary, Isabel Drummond-Murray.
-Isabel is a civil servant employed by Scottish Government where she has worked on a range of policy issues and as Secretary of the Council of Scottish Government Unions.
+The work of the Commission is supported by a small Secretariat which is headed by the Secretary.
+The Secretary is a civil servant employed by Scottish Government.

 Appointments to Boundaries Scotland are made under Schedule 4 to the Local Government (Scotland) Act 1973.